Services

 It also explains how they work and why they're safe and important.

-Request a sick note if you've been sick for more than 7 days.
+Request a sick note if you've been sick for more than 7 days or how to self certify of less than 7 days.

 Referrals